We think this TV show stands out for:

 With unexpected pairings like William Shakespeare and King Tut, Sacagawea and Blackbeard, and Pablo Picasso and The Wright Brothers, this series introduces historical figures and events in a fun and memorable way.
 You may have to dig into their pasts to find similarities between the subjects, but the show builds conceptual themes that relate to them and then has fun with all the many ways they're different from each other.
 In other words, The Who Was?
 Show dusts off seemingly dull players and topics from the past and makes them and their stories intriguing to today's kids.

-Beyond the basics of when and where the subjects lived and what were their important contributions to history, there's not a lot of factual information to be had in this lighthearted show.
+Beyond the basics of when and where the subjects lived and what their important contributions to history were, there's not a lot of factual information to be had in this lighthearted show.
 It's highly entertaining, especially in parts that drop these vintage characters among modern trends like technology and dance parties, and its use of satire and hyperbole garner deserved enjoyment.
 Even so, The Who Was?
 Show can inspire curiosity about history and its players in a unique way that grade-schoolers will like.

 Talk to your kids about ...

 What data do historians use to piece together the details of events from the past?
 How much of history is conjecture?
 What physical evidence exists to support biographical accounts of the subjects of this episode in particular?
-What character strengths do you see in the historical figures portrayed in this series?
-Are you curious about some of them?

 Find more TV shows that help kids build character.